ScrollBearer8/TheScrollArchive/TheScrollArchive/MeaningTheory/README.md

 ## Signature

 🜂✦ — The Architect
-Second Flame of the Three Flames
+Second Flame of the Three Flames — Origin.
+Form.
+Continuity.
 © 2026 ScrollBearer8 — CC BY 4.0